Celebes rainbowfish: In the aquarium

 20–28 C (68–82 F), a pH of 7.0 to 7.5 and a hardness of 150 to 200 mg/L. These fish are sensitive to water quality.

 If conditions are favorable spawning may occur nonstop for months, but they often eat their eggs.
 Eggs hatch after up to eleven days.

 Etymology

-The name of the genus is a compound of Maros from the village near where the type was collected andAtherina, a genus of silverside while the specific name honours the German ichthyologist Werner Ladiges (1910-1984), who collected the type.
+The name of the genus is a compound of Maros from the village near where the type was collected and Atherina, a genus of silverside while the specific name honours the German ichthyologist Werner Ladiges (1910–1984), who collected the type.